 What could go wrong?
 A few possibilities include:

-- If the buyer stops paying, the loan is in your name, so it’s still your problem (the late payments will appear on your credit reports, and lenders will come after you).
+- If the buyer stops paying, the loan is in your name, so it’s still your problem.
+The late payments will appear on your credit reports, and lenders will come after you.

 - If the home is sold in foreclosure for less than it’s worth, you could be responsible for any deficiency.